20 Activities to Make Your Friendsgiving the Bomb

 We love our families, we really do, but one of the best parts of growing up is getting to make yourself a new friend-family to celebrate with, whether it’s your college buddies or the group you do happy hour with after work.
 Think Galentines Day and, our more timely fave, Friendsgiving.
 Whether you’re looking forward to Turkey Day at your in-laws’ or not, you can always count on your squad for a killer festive time, especially with these 20 Friendsgiving ideas.

-2. Share the wealth.
-One of the most stressful things about big holiday dinners is the pressure to host the whole thing, from prep to table.
+2. Share the wealth: One of the most stressful things about big holiday dinners is the pressure to host the whole thing, from prep to table.
 You need production calendars, ideally a second oven, and three extra sets of hands.
 Not so with Friendsgiving!
 You roast the bird and let your buds bring the rest, potluck-style.
 Then, let them go around the table and present their dish.
-Make them really sell it and brag about their sweet cooking skillz. (via Atlanta Journal Constitution)
+Make them really sell it and brag about their sweet cooking skills. (via Brit + C0)

-3. Coloring’s not just for kids anymore.
-Print out an epic Caravan Draw Together Thanksgiving Set ($12), grab this Nature Crafts Adult Coloring Book ($5), or just put butcher paper, crayons, and paints on the table and let your friends go to town decorating.
+3. Caravan Draw Together Thanksgiving Set ($12): Print out an epic tablecloth that you can color in, or just put butcher paper, crayons, and paints on the table and let your friends go to town decorating.
 We bet they wouldn’t even be opposed to making turkeys with their handprints.

-8. Hit a piñata.
-By now it’s been established: Piñatas make any party better.
+8. Hit a piñata ($19): By now it’s been established: Piñatas make any party better.
 It’s a good way to get in some belly laughs to shake off some of that turkey.
-Just remember: Blindfolding is essential. (via Etsy)
+Just remember: Blindfolding is essential.

 11. Have a booze tasting.
 If you consider yourself a connoisseur of a certain elixir, there’s no better time to show off than the holidays.
 Pick the perf wine to go with your turkey, showcase the beer you’ve been brewing, or tell the crew a thing or two about whiskey. (via The Knot)